-I am going to show you, step by step, how to properly clean a Kimber 1911 Pro Carry II pistol.
-You will see the gun cleaning tools and supplies that I have used with great results for 10 years of heavy gun use.
+In this article, I am going to show you, step by step, how to properly field strip and clean a 1911.
+I will use a Kimber Pro Carry II pistol for the demonstration.
+You will see the gun cleaning tools and supplies that I have used with great results over the past 10 years of heavy gun use.

 The process is pretty easy and quick once you have done it a couple times.

 Update: I have noticed that repeated use of the Kimber Take-down tool causes some marking on the end of the guide rod.
 Here is a picture of my Pro Carry.

 My gun has seen better days, but if it was new, this would bother me.
 If you want to avoid this, there is a tool that slips over the end of the guide rod and does not damage anything.
 It will be used at Step 3 below.
 It makes the 1911 field strip process much easier as well.
 I will be modifying the pictures soon to include this tool in the instructions.
 In the meantime, you can check it out here:

 I recommend cleaning this gun after every 200-300 rounds, or after every time you shoot it.

 Also, do not forget to replace your recoils spring regularly for best performance.
 See How and When to Replace the Recoil Spring on your Kimber 1911.

 I can tell you I have put thousands of rounds through this 1911 and have had a few issues and replaced a few springs.
 I will explain all these things in another post.
 Also see my post on a quick 1911 cleaning you can use if you can’t take the gun apart.